Our railway duties

 - promote measures designed to facilitate the making by passengers of journeys which involve use of the services of more than one passenger service operator;

-- impose on the operators of railway services the minimum restrictions which are consistent with the performance of ORR's functions under Part 1 RA 1993 and under RA 2005;
+- impose on the operators of railway services the minimum restrictions which are consistent with the performance of ORR's functions under Part 1 RA 1993 or the RA 2005 that are not safety functions;

 - enable persons providing railway services to plan the future of their businesses with a reasonable degree of assurance;